- Resource-consuming software can increase your CPU's temperature and turn your PC's housing unit in a cooking stove.

 Now, there are various ways to avoid that (extra cooling fans is probably the best of those), and today we’ll show you one that’s rather important – how to increase the speed of the CPU fan.

-How to control your CPU fan speed in a few simple steps
+How can I control my CPU fan speed in Windows 10?

-1. SpeedFan – the best third-party solution for fan control
+1. Use a third-party solution for fan control

-- You should see the CPU and GPU fans in the left pane.
+- You should see the CPU and GPU fans in the left panel.